nrwl/nx/docs/shared/node-tutorial/1-code-generation.md

 # React Nx Tutorial - Part 1: Code Generation

-In this tutorial you'll create a frontend-focused workspace with Nx.
+In this tutorial you'll create a backend-focused workspace with Nx.

 ## Contents